-News10 speaks to voters ahead of Election Day
+NEWS10 speaks to voters ahead of Election Day

-“They could have probably done better with the candidates,” she said.
-“I feel like, they could have informed us more about them because as a first-time, college student, I have no clue who is on there.”

-Several hot-button issues are being used by candidates to bolster their supporters to the polls.
-The latest polling from PIX-11 and Emerson College gives us a closer look at where voters stand right now on some of those issues.
+Several hot-button issues are being used by candidates to bolster their supporters at the polls.
+The latest polling from PIX11 and Emerson College gives us a closer look at where voters stand right now on some of those issues.

-According to the poll, 34 percent of New Yorkers are concerned about the economy, jobs, inflation and taxes.
-That’s followed by threats to democracy and crime at 13 percent, access to abortions at 10 percent and healthcare at 8 percent.
+According to the poll, 34% of New Yorkers are concerned about the economy, jobs, inflation, and taxes.
+That’s followed by threats to democracy and crime at 13%, access to abortions at 10%, and healthcare at 8%.

 “Abortion rights is very high up there, very very high up there,” a voter said.
 “Environmental rights, because climate change is real.”